Daniela Rubinger, BScPT

-Leigh Hepditch, MScPT, BScK, Registered Physiotherapist
+Leigh Hepditch, MScPT, BScK

 Leigh graduated with a Bachelor of Science in Kinesiology in 1999 from Dalhousie University.
 She then worked and travelled abroad in Australia and the United States before returning to school at the University of Alberta to complete a Master of Science in Physiotherapy.
 Once completing her degree in 2005, she returned to the East Coast to begin her career and has been working in a private practice setting since that time.
 She has taken numerous courses in manual therapy and completed an Intermediate Diploma in Manual and Manipulative Therapy in 2010 and an Advanced Diploma in 2012.
 She is registered as a Fellow with the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
 CAMPT-Certified ™ physiotherapists offer clinical expertise from advanced training to help our patients get better, recover faster and stay healthier.

 In addition, Leigh has completed post-graduate courses in acupuncture, muscle imbalance, taping, and functional dry needling.
-She uses a hands-on approach to her treatment but also takes the time to ensure her patients are educated and provided with appropriate therapeutic exercise.
+She uses a hands-on approach to her treatment but also takes the time to ensure her patients are educated and provided with appropriate therapeutic exercises.
 She has treated a wide population of patients ranging in age and activity level.

-In her time away from the clinic, Leigh enjoys travelling, running and Pilates.
+In her time away from the clinic, Leigh enjoys travelling, running and pilates.

-Sushu Parab, BScBio, B.Ed., BScKin, BScPT, MScKin, Registered Physiotherapist
+Sushu Parab, BScBio, B.Ed., BScKin, BScPT, MScKin

 Sushu Parab started her career in her hometown of St. John's, Newfoundland.
 There she completed her Bachelor of Science in Biology and a Bachelor of Education Degree.
 She then continued her education at Dalhousie University, where she completed her Bachelor of Science in Kinesiology, her Masters of Science in Kinesiology and her Bachelor of Science in Physiotherapy, graduating as a Physiotherapist in 1997.